benCombe/DeepKey/README.md

 # DeepKey
-Research Project on the use of Deep Learning Neural Networks for RSA decryption
+Research Project on the use of Deep Learning Neural Networks for RSA and XOR decryption

 -- Setup --